M-Tuy/GeoChem-DataLab/README.md

 To move this analysis from geochemical screening toward more risk-informed prioritization:

-1. **Compare against relevant guideline values** — clearly separate relative percentile thresholds from guideline-based assessment.
+1. **Compare against relevant guideline values** — done for arsenic in this version (Figure 4); still needed for uranium via an alternative regulatory framework (e.g. drinking water or radiological guidance).
 2. **Add land use or receptor information** — a simple exposure proxy such as residential areas, agricultural land, drinking water interests, or proximity to private wells.
 3. **Medium-specific analysis** — keep soil/till, sediment, surface water, and groundwater separate, since risk logic differs by medium.
 4. **Geochemical mobility** — use support variables (Fe, Al, Ca, pH) to interpret binding, mobility, and potential transport.